beefeater-mojito/mod_gauntlet_event/README.md

 * Implementing and testing a late-game pool (WIP!).
 * Create a mod option menu that allow further customization on date threshold, scaling and some toggles.
 (WIP!).
 * ~~Create a UI for viewing and editing various gauntlet pools, and even testing them!~~
-  * Add option to kickstart a fight with an inputed Difficulty Score.
+  * Add option to kick-start a fight with a Difficulty Score input.
   * Add gauntlet pool creation.
 * ~~Figure out how to either 1\) disable corpse resurrection on player's dead bros, or 2\) prevent gears lost for resurrected zombie bros~~.
 At the moment, resurrection from the player's corpses while inside gauntlet fights is disabled, and unarmed, resurrected zombies and skeletons will be re-equipped randomly.
 * ...And more!